 The first time we ground our own meat, I assumed it was going to be a time-consuming and difficult process.
 I was wrong, and we were instantly hooked on it!
 There are several methods available to home cooks for easy, freshly-ground meat.

 - Stand Mixer: If you have a KitchenAid®, you can buy a grinder attachment that affixes to the front and is powered by the mixer’s motor.
 I’ve used this attachment for years with good results.

-- Standalone Grinder: When we started grinding significantly larger batches of meat, we picked up a standalone unit (a Waring Pro, cutting plate pictured above).
+- Standalone Grinder: When we started grinding significantly larger batches of meat, we picked up a standalone unit.

 - Hand-crank grinder: These manual models clamp to a tabletop for an alternative to electric units, though I’ve never used one personally.